glassorg/platform-old/README.md

     X   Change Scene to Screen and make it set the Projection Matrix to 2D.
-    X   Create a View or Camera class to handle the View Matrix X   Created horizontal and vertical flex layout Handle Virtual Node Transforms using Matrices
+    X   Create a View or Camera class to handle the View Matrix X   Created horizontal and vertical flex layout
-        Use Transforms while Picking to transform the Pick Capsule Use Point from input as event source instead of pointer events.
+    X   Handle Virtual Node Transforms using Matrices X   Use Transforms while Picking to transform the Pick Capsule Use Point from input as event source instead of pointer events.
+        Create and use an arbitrary Transform Node and test input.